 2.)
 Let The Negative Feelings Go – This is especially true for widows who may feel they are somehow betraying or “cheating” on their late spouse and of course you are not.
 You may feel shame or social embarrassment that you are trying to move on.
 Know that dating and wanting to find love again is not wrong, and if you are ready to do it you should.
 After a few dates the negative feelings should start to subside and if they don’t consider taking a step back from dating and giving yourself more time to heal and process.

 3.)
-Take Your Time – Don’t Rush – Losing a spouse through death or divorce is a major shock and requires time to transition.
+Take Your Time – Don’t Rush – Losing a spouse through death or having to use the services provided by Sisemore Law to file for divorce is a major shock and requires time to transition.
 Suddenly you have lost a companion, the person you have built a life with, possibly had children with.
 Even if you are ready to be away from your spouse it is still an emotional and real shift.
 Sometimes we overcompensate and jump into dating with full gusto because we are looking to fill the void our spouse previously occupied and to feel close to someone again.
 Bottom Line: Take your time and make sure the feelings you have for a new person are genuinely for them and not “replacement feelings”.
 When you take your time, and truly realize where your new feelings are coming from and what is motivating you it will be better for you and the potential new love interest down the road.

 4.)
 A “Temporary” Relationship Is Fine – Continuing on the take your time theme, a temporary or transitional relationship is perfectly acceptable and shouldn’t be something you are afraid to do.
 As you transition from one normal to a new normal, your relationships will also reflect where you are in the process.
 You don’t have to rush into a serious relationship right out of the gate.
 Even if that is what you are looking for sometimes a lighter relationship or one with less investment, where you just have fun and where you can rediscover what you brings you joy and let’s you live a little is exactly what you need as you transition.